Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 An optional cleanup process can delete resource groups whose "DeleteAfter" timestamp is less than the current time.

-This is used for CI automation.
+This isused for CI automation.

 ```yaml
 Type: Int32